WheteThunger/MonumentAddons/README.md

 Since underwater labs are procedurally generated, this plugin does not spawn entities relative to the monuments themselves.
 Instead, entities are spawned relative to specific modules.
 For example, if you spawn an entity in a moonpool module, the entity will also be spawned at all moonpool modules in the same lab and other labs.

 Note that some modules have multiple possible vanilla configurations, so multiple instances of the same module might have slightly different placement of vanilla objects.
-That happens because Rust spawns semi-random dwelling entities in them, which you can learn about them with the `mashowvanilla` command.
+That happens because Rust spawns semi-random dwelling entities in them, which you can learn about via the `mashowvanilla` command.
 You can use that command to get an idea of where dwellings spawn, in order to avoid placing your addons at those locations.
 After spawning something into a lab module, it's also recommended to inspect other instances of that module to make sure the entity placement isn't overlapping a dwelling entity.

 ## Instructions for sharing profiles